 Time to turn inward now and map responsibilities among your team, it is essential to distribute the roles among the key stakeholders by setting up a social media task force around key responsibilities.
 Social media is most effective when there is shared responsibility for a unified voice.

-It is finally time to set up your social media channels:
+Finally it's time time to set up your social media channels:

 Use what you have learnt from the internal survey results and buyer personae to determine which channels you will engage: